Uniform tight frames as optimal signals: Tight frames

 A set of vectors $v_1, \ldots, v_N$ in $\R^d$ is called a {\em tight frame} if its frame operator is a constant multiple of the identity operator, that is,

 with a real constant $\lambda \in \R$.
 This is equivalent to requiring that

 holds for every vector $w \in \R^d$.

-In the special case when all the vectors $v_i$ are of norm 1, we are talking about a {\em unit norm tight frame} (UNTF).
-By comparing traces in \eqref{fra}, it immediately follows that in this case, $\lambda = N/d$.
-It was proven by Benedetto and Fickus \cite{BF03} that UNTF's exist for every $N \geq d$.
+A uniform vector system $(v_i)_1^N \subset \R^d$ which satisfies \eqref{fra} is called a {\em uniform tight frame}.
+In the special case when the common norm is 1, we talk about a {\em unit norm tight frame} (UNTF).
+By comparing traces in \eqref{fra}, it immediately follows that in this latter case, $\lambda = N/d$.
+The complete characterization of unit norm tight frames was given by Benedetto and Fickus \cite{BF03} -- it also follows that UNTF's exist for every $N \geq d$ (see \cite{GVT98} as well, and \cite{I20} for the non-uniform case).

-We associate to a vector system $(v_i)_1^N \subset \R^d$ its frame potential (or 2-frame potential \cite{EO12}) defined by
+We associate to a vector system $(v_i)_1^N \subset \R^d$ its {\em frame potential } (or 2-frame potential \cite{EO12}) defined by